skoolkid/skoolkit/sphinx/source/skool-macros.rst

 Skool macros
 ============
-`skool` files and `ref` files may contain skool macros that are 'expanded' to an appropriate piece of HTML markup (when rendering in HTML mode), or to an appropriate piece of plain text (when rendering in ASM mode).
+Skool files and ref files may contain skool macros that are 'expanded' to an appropriate piece of HTML markup (when rendering in HTML mode), or to an appropriate piece of plain text (when rendering in ASM mode).

 Syntax